Matthewduff52/Cave-Test/README.txt

 - Download the Cave Test exe (cave_test.exe) and dos4gw.exe.
 Put these executables in the same folder.

 - In DOSBox, type "mount C C:\(filepath to your folder)".
-For example, I type "mount C C:\Users\Matthew\Documents\Retro-Minecraft" when I test this program.

 - Switch to the C: drive by typing "C:"